michaelmusty/.dotfiles/ISSUES.markdown

     jobspecs around that flee after a jobs builtin run; only saw this manifest after 90dcadf; either I understand job specs really poorly or this may be a bug in bash
-*   The directory navigation tools may not be handling directories with terminal newlines in their names due to subshell expansion chomping them;
-    could maybe fix this by adding a slash to what's returned